hbctraining/Intro-to-rnaseq-hpc-O2/lessons/04_alignment_quality.md

 ### Transfer files

 In order to visualize our alignments we will first need to move over the relevant files.
 We previously used FileZilla to transfer files from O2 to your laptop.
-However, there is another way to do so using the command line interface. **This option is only available for Mac and Linux users!
-PC users can use Filezilla.**  Similar to the `cp` command to copy there is a command that allows you to securely copy files between computers. **The command is called `scp` and allows files to be copied to, from, or between different hosts.** It uses ssh for data transfer and provides the same authentication and same level of security as ssh.
+However, there is another way to do so using the command line interface.
+Similar to the `cp` command to copy there is a command that allows you to securely copy files between computers. **The command is called `scp` and allows files to be copied to, from, or between different remote computers.**

 First, identify the location of the _origin file_ you intend to copy, followed by the _destination_ of that file.
 Since the origin file is located on O2, this requires you to provide remote host and login information.